kosamad/SomScience/README.md

 This page aims to give an user the key information they would need to successfully visit: prices, openeing times, facility info and the addres with a link that takes them to the contact page, should they have any more questions.

 Together with the address, a map appears on the page to improve UX and prevent a user having to navigate away from the page to find out where the museum is located.
+Thi shas been centered on Taunton, where the museum is fictionally set.

 ![visit map](documentation/screen_shots/visit_map.PNG).